 To be eligible for the program, students must have a minimum 2.5 GPA from another master’s degree or a minimum 2.75 GPA from a bachelor’s.
 Tuition at LSU is one of the lowest among online gifted education programs, and can be reduced further by applying for financial assistance and scholarships.

-Louisiana State University is regionally accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Louisiana State University – Shreveport is regionally accredited by Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Online Master's in Gifted & Talented Education Careers
+Online Master’s in Gifted and Talented Education Careers

 Graduates of an online gifted education program work in instructional and administrative capacities in a variety of academic settings.
 The following careers are commonly pursued by professionals with a master’s in gifted education.
 These professionals value student success and demonstrate patience and compassion in the classroom.